[UPDATE 12/27/2016 – This article was recently modified to reflect a more accurate and thorough exposition of Colossians 2:16-17]

 But the LORD said to Samuel, “Do not look at his appearance or at the height of his stature, because I have rejected him; for God sees not as man sees, for man looks at the outward appearance, but the LORD looks at the heart.” —1 Samuel 16:7

 When some person or group presumes to speak for God but says things that are in stark contrast to what God has actually said then the term “follower of Christ” loses its meaning.
 If God doesn’t really care about which day we rest, then why does He say otherwise (Isaiah 58:13)?
 Why did He go through the trouble of sanctifying one particular day above the rest (Exodus 20:11)?
 Why does He call the Seventh Day rest a perpetual law (Exodus 31:16-17)?
 Why does He say that the Sabbath will be kept during Christ’s Millennial reign (Ezekiel 46:1-5)?
 Why does He say that all persons must observe the Sabbath in eternity (Isaiah 66:23)?
 Why is the Sabbath tethered to New Covenant verses (Isaiah 56:1-2,4,6)?
 Why is the Gentile who keeps the Sabbath promised a name that is better than that of sons and of daughters (Isaiah 56:2-6)?
 (See also A Defense of the Sabbath’s Perpetuity).
-Many bible prophecies which speak of events past, present and future use the Sabbath as a point of reference (Matthew 24:20, Ezekiel 46:1, Isaiah 66:23 etc.).
-For example, Ezekiel 46:1-5 speaks of future corporate worship that will occur every Sabbath during Christ’s Millennial reign, while Zechariah 14:16-18 also foresees Christ compelling Gentile nations to keep the Feast of Tabernacles during His Millennial reign.
-Zechariah 14:16-18 is particularly significant because the feast of Tabernacles—a seven day feast based upon Leviticus 23:33-43 — both commences and concludes with a Sabbath day (Leviticus 23:39).
+Many Bible prophecies which speak of events past, present and future use the Sabbath as a point of reference (Matthew 24:20, Ezekiel 46:1, Isaiah 66:23 etc.).
+For example, Ezekiel 46:1-5 speaks of future corporate worship which will occur every Sabbath during Christ’s Millennial reign, while Zechariah 14:16-18 also foresees Christ compelling Gentile nations to keep the Feast of Tabernacles (i.e. an annual Sabbath) during His Millennial reign.
+Zechariah 14:16-18 is particularly significant because the feast of Tabernacles—a seven day feast based upon Leviticus 23:33-43—both commences and concludes with a High Sabbath day (Leviticus 23:39).
 In fact, the weekly Sabbath is the beginning and foundation of all God’s feasts .
-However, if we maintain the position that the Sabbath day has either been abolished or is mutable then not only do these prophecies become false, but many other verses in the bible suddenly become meaningless and God is made to be a liar.
-Therefore, in light of the above implications that emanate from the notion of a mutable or abolished Sabbath, why have Christians been so nonchalant about this issue?
-It is interesting to see that even Chuck Missler, who uses Colossians 2:10-17 to argue for the Sabbath’s abolition states the following:
+However, if we maintain the position that the Sabbath day has either been abolished or is mutable then not only do these prophecies become false, but many other verses in the Bible suddenly become meaningless and God is made to be a liar.
+Therefore, in light of the above implications which emanate from the notion of a mutable or abolished Sabbath, why have Christians been so nonchalant about this issue?
+It is interesting to see that even Chuck Missler, who uses Colossians 2:10-17 to argue for the Sabbath’s abolition nevertheless states the following:

-Since the Sabbath apparently survives the church period, this seems to cloud the view that Sunday replaced the Sabbath.
+Since the Sabbath apparently survives the church period, this seems to cloud the view that Sunday replaced the Sabbath .

-In conclusion, there are things that are necessary for a Christian to do which do not pertain to one’s salvation.
+In conclusion, there are things which are necessary for a Christian to do, which do not pertain to one’s salvation.
 For instance, it is necessary that we honor our parents (the Fifth Commandment) if we are interested in pleasing God, but not doing so doesn’t cause one to lose his or her salvation.
 Likewise, observing the Sabbath has nothing to do with one’s salvation and yet we know that doing so pleases God (Isaiah 56:4).
-So, if we know with biblical certainty that the Sabbath is the seventh day of the week, the only question that remains is: if it’s a good thing to keep the Sabbath, then why not encourage fellow Christians to observe the Sabbath the same way we would urge them to honor their parents?
+So, if we know with biblical certainty that the Sabbath is the seventh day of the week, the only question which remains is: if it’s a good thing to keep the Sabbath, then why not encourage fellow Christians to observe the Sabbath the same way we would urge them to honor their parents?

 For more information about the Sabbath see: Christians worship on Sunday because of the Sunday Resurrection and the deliberate Sunday appearances of the resurrected Christ.
 Really?